The positive loop of personalization through loyalty

 The satisfied customers (and even their friends) typically return and create repeat business.
 This takes the pressure and costs away from customer acquisition through advertising as the lifetime value of customers increases and more businesses are created through referrals.
 The positive loop of personalization value is born.

-Also, the inverse is true: when the personalized user experience is not there, conversions go down, bounce rate increases, the average order value doesn’t grow, and loyalty doesn’t increase – more resources need to be used on customer acquisition and profit margin decreases.
+Also, the inverse is true: when the personalized user experience is not there, conversions go down, the bounce rate increases, the average order value doesn’t grow, and loyalty doesn’t increase – more resources need to be used on customer acquisition and profit margin decreases.
 We get into the negative spiral of generic experience.

 Accomplishing a personalized experience takes effort and focus